-If you’re a journalist looking for information about the Dickinson State or for an expert to interview for a story, our team can help.
-Please call us at 701-483-2787 or email email@example.com
+If you’re a journalist looking for information about Dickinson State or for an expert to interview for a story, our team can help.
+Please call us at 701-483-2149 or email firstname.lastname@example.org.

-The Office of Communications & Public Affairs produces a range of stories and photos about faculty, staff, and student accomplishments and events.
+We produce a range of stories and photos about faculty, staff, and student achievements and events.
 You are welcome to use this content with permission.
 Here are some guidelines for content use:

 - You cannot reproduce any DSU logos or image marks without specific permission.
 When permission is granted, please utilize the DSU Logo Guide for information on correct colors and image use.